 Null Point is an initiative for new concert music and sound art based in Buffalo, NY.
 Null Point’s events re-imagine musical and sonic presentation formats, focusing on works by emerging artists that are neglected by normative arts institutions.
-Past projects include new site-specific sound works written for presentation in vacant historic industrial sites, thematically-curated concerts focusing on limit situations of performance and audition, and participatory workshop-concerts in working-class neighborhoods.
+Past projects have included new site-specific sound works written for presentation in vacant historic industrial sites, thematically-curated concerts focusing on limit situations of performance and audition, and participatory workshop-concerts in working-class neighborhoods.
 A null point is a location where vector fields (e.g. magnetic fields) have zero strength, where fields cancel each other out: a space for art as sanctuary, as negation, and as an alternative to colonial, neoliberal futures.

 Null Point has presented world and continental premieres of works by Alejandro Acierto, Abby Aresty, James Currie, Tim Feeney, Jez riley French, Sarah Hennies, Eva-Maria Houben, Ben Isaacs, Evan Johnson, Christian Kesten, Dmitri Kourliandski, Joseph Kudirka, Christof Migone, David Pocknee, Matt Sargent, James Saunders, Andrea Steves, and Shannon Werle, among others, performed by Buffalo-based performers as well as guests such as Alejandro Acierto, Brandon Bell, Tim Feeney, Sarah Hennies, Krista Martynes, and Philip Thomas.
 The initiative’s projects have been funded by New Music USA, the arts councils of New York, Western New York, and Toronto, and universities across the US and Canada, and have been presented in venues ranging from respected art music venues (Constellation Chicago, Hallwalls Contemporary Arts Center) to rustbelt industrial ruins (Silo City, Buffalo Gear and Axle Plant) and community spaces (WASH Project, Cincinnati Public Library).